European Business and Economics Programme (EBEP)

 This includes tuition and application fees, accommodation with breakfast, an academic support programme, health, accident and liability insurance, service and most parts of the optional culture and leisure time programme.

-Student Village (student dorm type): single rooms with breakfast.
-Kitchenette available.
+Student Village (student dorm type): single rooms with breakfast (kitchenette available).
+Or Student Hostel: shared rooms with breakfast.

 On weekdays lunch can be purchased in the student cafeteria for very reasonable prices.